simonegiancola09/probit_bayesian_MCMC/README.md

 # probit_bayesian_MCMC
 ## MS in Data Science
-Implementation of a Metropolis Hastings and a Gibbs Algorithm to estimate the parameters of a Probit linear model on simulated and real data.
+Implementation & theory of a Metropolis Hastings and a Gibbs Algorithm to estimate the parameters of a Probit linear model on simulated and real data.

 ### Authors
 * Chiavarino Federico